SEO for Ecommerce Product Pages: 10 Effective Tips

 If a user is using mobile for browsing, it will be pleasing if the font type, size, and color are readable.
 Make sure that the buttons on your site are not too big or too small.
 If your site is difficult to navigate, your bounce rate will increase yielding bad results for your website’s performance.

 Internal links are links in your content that are connected to other pages or articles within your website.
 Using internal links is like making a trail for users to explore your page, therefore creating higher traffic on your site.

 Moreover, adding a number of internal links on your page will increase dwell time on your website.
 Crawlers also use links to transfer from one page to another and to discover new web pages.
 That is why it is ideal to include internal links on your pages.

-When adding internal links on your page, make sure that you use clear, relevant, and descriptive anchor texts.
+When adding internal links to your page, make sure that you use clear, relevant, and descriptive anchor texts.
 This will help the reader get a clear grasp of what that link is all about and how it relates to your page.

 External links are links in your content whose pages are not found on your website or domain.
 It also helps crawlers further understand your content.
 If you practice linking to websites that are related to your topic that have high domain authority (DA), you increase the credibility of your page, which is important for SEO.